skobba/skobba.github.io_bak/docs/Prosjektledelse/GPMC/Initiate/Week2.md

 # Defining project goals, scope, and success criteria
+## Project charter
+An elevator pitch of your project objectives, project scope, and project responsibilities in order to get approval from key project stakeholders.
+In the charter, you should provide a short, succinct explanation of the main elements of your project before you get started.

 ## SMART Goals
 * __Specific__: The objective has no ambiguity for the project team to misinterpret.